Abimbola-git/DSA-AI-ML-CAPSTONE-PROJECT/README.md

    - Set up alerts for significant deviations in predictions.

 •Tools and Technologies
- Programming Language: Python
+    - Programming Language: Python
- Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, TensorFlow/Keras (for deep learning)  Database: MySQL, PostgreSQL, or NoSQL options like MongoDB  Deployment: Docker, Heroku, or cloud platforms like AWS
+ Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn  Environment: Jupyter Notebook or Google Colab for interactive explorationS

 Conclusion
 This project can greatly benefit farmers, traders, and policymakers by providing insights into price trends, helping them make informed decisions.